Wednesday, June 23, 2021

 Take away Prohibition and its repeal... that leaves 8 amendments over 223 years giving us one amendment averaging about every 28 years.

-That leaves 6 amendments that in some way make the Constitution more democratic... that gives us one amendment every 36 years.
+That leaves 6 amendments that in some way make the Constitution less anti-democratic... that gives us one amendment every 36 years.
 These amendments fall into two categories.

-The first category is expanding the vote to groups who arguably should NEVER have been denied it: slaves (15th), women (19th), those who can't afford a poll tax (24th) and 18 year olds (26th).
+The first category is expanding the vote to groups who arguably should NEVER have been denied the right: Slaves (15th), Women (19th), Those who can't afford a poll tax (24th) and 18 year olds (26th).

-The second category deals with some aspect of the antidemocratic structure of the Constitution itself.
+The second category deals with some aspect of the anti-democratic structure of the Constitution itself.
 Here we have but TWO amendments... giving us ONE reform amendment, on average, every 111 years.
-Those reforms were allowing direct vote for the Senate... and giving EC votes to those in Washington DC.
-Given how antidemocratic the Constitution is, those reforms are minor tweaks.
+Those reforms were allowing direct popular vote for the Senate... and giving EC votes to those in Washington DC.
+All of these amendments are mere tweaks.

-The sad reality is NONE of those 27 amendments to date have reformed ANY of the core antidemocratic features of the Constitution all of which are connected with the antidemocratic concept of state suffrage... the EC, the Senate, the exclusive powers of the Senate to ratify judicial nominees or treaties, the amendment process, etc.
+The sad reality is NONE of those 27 amendments to date have reformed ANY of the core anti-democratic features of the Constitution connected with the anti-democratic concept of state suffrage... the EC, the Senate, the exclusive powers of the Senate to ratify judicial nominees or treaties, the amendment process, etc.

 That's ZERO serious reform amendments in 223 years!

-Which brings us back to my original point... is our system so antidemocratic that it can never truly be reformed?
-And if so... what are we who value democracy to do as demographic trends make the Constitution even more antidemocratic and more reform-proof?
+Which brings us back to my original question... is our system so anti-democratic that it can never truly be reformed?
+And if so... what are we who value democratic principles to do as demographic trends make the Constitution even more anti-democratic and more reform-proof?

 ulTRAX